allison-johnson/my-recipe-box-client/NOTES.md

 [] Alphabetize recipes on home page (and within filtered categories as well)

 [] Work on searching (and maybe sorting?)

-[] Fix logout button

-[] Spruce up app-info class in recipesContainer
-    [x] Information about what you can do with the app [] Instructions for using recipe box (including screen shots or a short video?)

 [] Fix filenames to match component names